ivaROS/arena-rosnav/README.md

 ## Benchmarking and plotting
 The Arena Rosnav authors are still in the process of rewriting and releasing an updated version of arena-evaluation.
-Here's how to benchmark followed by plotting the data: replace arena_evaluation from arena_ws/src/arena/evaluation with this:
+Here's how to benchmark followed by plotting the data: navigate to arena_ws/src/arena/evaluation and delete arena_evaluation and arena_messages

+replace it with this:

 https://github.com/voshch/arena-evaluation/tree/51b5efb7fdd7972c9444ba0116db305658a85cc7

 make sure you use the "hotfix ragged pedsim" branch (commit 51b5efb)

+after doing catkin build you should have a new directory be created in the evaluation folder called arena_messages

 ** Please note: if you would like to run experiments without pedestrians please reachout to me (Abdel), you will need to make a small modification to the evaluation directory - 08/25